wix-playground/wix-webdriver-manager/README.md

 * **androidPlatformVersion** - specify Android Platform Version
 * **mobileApplicationPath** - specify absolute path to application binary.
 Will be used by Appium to install app on the device

+---
+## Contributing
+There are many ways you can contribute to our efforts.
+We are happy to accept pull requests and issues, and hope to have a fruitful discussion.
+ We ask all participants to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting our Product Manager [Roi Ashkenazi](mailto:roia@wix.com).

+### Help us create better docs
+It's a cliché that open-source projects have terrible documentation.
+We don't want to be one of those!
+So please tell us about our docs: are they too verbose?
+Or too terse?
+What needed more explanation or more examples?
+Were they organized sensibly?

+### Tell us what's missing
+What should WebDriver-Manager be able to do, but currently doesn't?

+---
+## License
+Copyright (c) 2017 Wix.com Ltd. All Rights Reserved.
+Use of this source code is governed by the MIT [License](LICENSE.md)